PrincetonUniversity/PsyNeuLink/_sources/BasicsAndPrimer.rst.txt

     Stroop_model.run(inputs=stimuli, call_after_trial=print_after)

-This example takes advantage of several additional features of PsyNeuLink, including its ability to automate certain forms of construction, and perform specified operations at various points during execution (e.g., reinitialize variables and call user-defined functions).
+This example takes advantage of several additional features of PsyNeuLink, including its ability to automate certain forms of construction, and perform specified operations at various points during execution (e.g., reset variables and call user-defined functions).
 For example, the constructor for the ControlMechanism can be used to specify how control should be configured, and automates the process of implementing it:  the **objective_mechanism** argument specifies the construction of an ObjectiveMechanism for the ControlMechanism that provides its input, and